Grenada: Early colonial period and slavery

-Later colonial period
+Later colonial period after slavery

 In 1877, Grenada was made a Crown colony.
-Theophilus A. Marryshow founded the Representative Government Association (RGA) in 1917 to agitate for a new and participative constitutional dispensation for the Grenadian people.
-Partly as a result of Marryshow's lobbying, the Wood Commission of 1921–22 concluded that Grenada was ready for constitutional reform in the form of a modified Crown colony government.
-This modification granted Grenadians the right to elect five of the 15 members of the Legislative Council, on a restricted property franchise enabling the wealthiest 4% of adult Grenadians to vote.
+Theophilus A. Marryshow founded the Representative Government Association (RGA) in 1918 to agitate for a new and participative constitutional dispensation for the Grenadian people.
+Due to Marryshow's lobbying, the Wood Commission of 1921–22 concluded that Grenada was ready for constitutional reform in the form of a modified Crown colony government.
+This modification granted Grenadians the right to elect five of the 15 Legislative Council members on a restricted property franchise, enabling the wealthiest 4% of adult Grenadians to vote.
 Marryshow was named a Commander of the Order of the British Empire (CBE) in 1943.

-In 1950, Eric Gairy founded the Grenada United Labour Party (GULP), initially as a trade union, which led the 1951 general strike for better working conditions.
-This sparked great unrest, and so many buildings were set ablaze that the disturbances became known as the "red sky" days.
-The British authorities decided to call in military reinforcements to help regain control of the situation.
-On 10 October 1951, Grenada held its first general elections on the basis of universal adult suffrage, with Gairy's party winning six of the eight seats contested.
+In 1950, Eric Gairy founded the Grenada United Labour Party (GULP), initially as a trade union, which led to the 1951 general strike for better working conditions.
+This sparked great unrest, and so many buildings were set ablaze that the disturbances became known as the "sky red" days.
+On 10 October 1951, Grenada held its first general elections based on universal adult suffrage, with Gairy's party winning six of the eight seats contested.

 From 1958 to 1962, Grenada was part of the Federation of the West Indies.
 After the federation's collapse, Grenada was granted full autonomy over its internal affairs as an Associated State on 3 March 1967.
 Herbert Blaize of the Grenada National Party (GNP) was the first Premier of the Associated State of Grenada from March to August 1967.
 Eric Gairy served as Premier from August 1967 until February 1974.

 Post-independence era

 Independence was granted on 7 February 1974 under the leadership of Eric Gairy, who became the first prime minister of Grenada.
+This is annually commemorated as Independence Day.
 Grenada opted to remain within the Commonwealth, retaining Queen Elizabeth as Monarch, represented locally by a governor-general.
-Civil conflict gradually broke out between Eric Gairy's government and some opposition parties, including the Marxist New Jewel Movement (NJM).
+Civil conflict gradually broke out between Eric Gairy's government and some opposition parties, including the Marxist New JEWEL Movement (NJM).
 Gairy and the GULP won the 1976 Grenadian general election, albeit with a reduced majority; however, the opposition deemed the results invalid due to fraud and the violent intimidation performed by the so-called 'Mongoose Gang', a private militia loyal to Gairy.

-On 13 March 1979, whilst Gairy was out of the country, the NJM launched a bloodless coup which removed Gairy, suspended the constitution, and established a People's Revolutionary Government (PRG), headed by Maurice Bishop who declared himself prime minister.
+On 13 March 1979, whilst Gairy was out of the country, the NJM launched a bloodless coup which removed Gairy, suspended the constitution, and established a People's Revolutionary Government (PRG), headed by Maurice Bishop, who declared himself prime minister.
 His Marxist–Leninist government established close ties with Cuba, Nicaragua, and other communist bloc countries.
 All political parties except for the New Jewel Movement were banned and no elections were held during the four years of PRG rule.